icon What Is Upskilling & How Can It Improve Your Workforce? | HRDQ

 Perform a Skills Gap Analysis

 Once you’ve developed a list of skills, it’s time to perform a skills gap analysis.
 A skills gap analysis simply identifies the discrepancy between the skills you want your employees to have versus the skills they actually have.
+An assessment is a great way to go about this.
 Once you identify the skills gap in your team, you can begin to close it, hence starting the process of upskilling your employees.

 Create a Training Program

-When you have an understanding of your employees’ skills, you can then create a plan to provide or build upon the skills you’ve identified they need.
-The best way to teach your employees these skills is to create a training program that focuses on each required skill.
-Throughout this process, you may begin to identify strengths and weaknesses in individual employees, which can allow you to restructure their positions to capitalize on their top abilities, and hence improve your organization.
+When you have an understanding of your employees’ skills and the competencies that should be developed, you can then create a plan to provide or build upon the skills you’ve identified they need.
+The best way to teach your employees these skills is to create a training program that focuses on each required competency.
+Throughout this process, you may begin to identify strengths and weaknesses in individual employees, which can allow you to restructure their positions to capitalize on their top abilities and, hence, improve your organization.

 You might also consider starting your program with an introduction to the importance of understanding generational differences in the workplace and the growing digital landscape.
 This will give your team background as to why you’re providing them training and how it will benefit them.